 NAMAI was incorporated on 27 January 2010.
 NAMAI is the company through which private investors have invested in the Group.
-NAMA holds 49% of the shares of the company.
-The remaining 51% of the shares of the company are held by private investors.

-NAMA has invested €49m in NAMAI, receiving 49m A ordinary shares.
+NAMA invested €49m in NAMAI, receiving 49m A ordinary shares.
 The remaining €51m was invested in NAMAI by private investors, each receiving an equal share of 51m B ordinary shares.
-Under the terms of a shareholders' agreement between NAMA and the private investors, NAMA may exercise a veto over decisions taken by NAMAI.
-As a result of this veto, the private investors' ability to control the financial and operating policies of the entity is restricted and NAMA has effective control of the company.
-By virtue of this control, NAMA has consolidated NAMAI and its subsidiaries and the 51% external investment in NAMAI is reported as a non-controlling interest in these financial statements.
+Under the terms of a shareholders' agreement between NAMA and the private investors, NAMA could exercise a veto over decisions taken by NAMAI.
+As a result of this veto, the private investors' ability to control the financial and operating policies of the entity was restricted and NAMA had effective control of the company.
+By virtue of this control, NAMA consolidated NAMAI and its subsidiaries and the 51% external investment in NAMAI is reported as a non-controlling interest in these financial statements.